 If you don’t want to pay for a hot springs experience and want a quick dip, there is a small ‘warm springs’ pool located about 7 miles from the McKenzie River Ranger Station.
 It is not signposted and is not super easy to find.
 Ask at the ranger station for a map.
 Once you find the turn off the highway on Deer Creek Road, you will cross a small bridge.
 Park in the small parking lot near the campground and cross over the street.
 Head down near the bridge and follow the path.
 You will see the warm springs pool on your way.
 Again, this one is clothing optional, which people take seriously here!

-Not quite the type of observatory you might imagine, this lava rock castle looking observatory located deep in the Willamette Valley offers grand views over 65 miles of lava rock landscape rather than insight into the starry night!
+Not quite the type of observatory you might imagine, this lava rock castle-looking observatory located deep in the Willamette Valley offers grand views over 65 miles of lava rock landscape.
 As you make your way up the stairs (or paved ramp on the backside), you will find interpretive boards with information about early travelers and the local geology.
 Once you reach the top, you will find cut out windows in the rock framing the surrounding mountain peaks.
-Continuing up to the roof, you will find a bronze mountain peak finder with the names and elevations of the surrounding mountains.
-It’s a great way to get a handle on all the local mountain peaks you will see as you venture around Oregon.
+Continuing up to the roof, there is a helpful bronze mountain peak finder with the names and elevations of the surrounding mountains.
+The observatory offers a great way to get a handle on all the local mountain peaks you will see as you venture around Oregon.
 If you are lucky, on a clear day you can see all the way to Mt.
 Hood.